oracle/dtrace-utils/doc/userguide/reference/function_clear.md

 ## How to use clear to show the system call rate only for the most recent ten-second period

-The `clear` function is used inside the `tick-10sec` probe to clear the counter values inside the `@func` aggregation.
+The `clear` function is used inside the `profile:::tick-10sec` probe to clear the counter values inside the `@func` aggregation.

 ```
 #pragma D option quiet

-BEGIN
+dtrace:::BEGIN
 {
   last = timestamp;
 }